Education in Hong Kong: Adult education

 Adult education is popular, since it gives middle age adults a chance to obtain a tertiary degree.
 The concept was not common several decades ago.
 The EMB has commissioned two non-profit school operators to provide evening courses.
 The operators have fee remission schemes to help adult learners in need of financial assistance.
 Adult education courses also provide Vocational Training Council through universities and private institutions.
 The Open University of Hong Kong is one establishment for mature students.
 Several secondary schools operate adult education sessions, the first being Cheung Sha Wan Catholic Secondary School, while PLK Vicwood KT Chong Sixth Form College offers associate degree and joint-degree programmes.

 Special education

 However, since special education is accused of being a measure of discrimination and separation, the British education suggests that integrated education should be the leading factor, and many special schools will be forced to transform.
-Since the 2000s, special schools in Hong Kong have also followed this trend, except for moderately to severely intellectual disability students, other types of special schools need to be transformed into mainstream schools to accept ordinary students.
+Since the 2000s, special schools in Hong Kong have also followed this trend, except for moderately to severely intellectual disability students, other types of special schools need to be transformed into mainstream schools to accept students without disabilities.